 The Science Behind Transmission Longevity

-Understanding the underlying science of how transmissions work and why they fail can empower you to make informed decisions about maintenance and driving habits Not complicated — just consistent..
+Understanding the underlying science of how transmissions work and why they fail can empower you to make informed decisions about maintenance and driving habits And that's really what it comes down to..

 - Friction and Heat: Transmissions rely on gears and clutches to transfer power, and these components generate friction and heat.
 Excessive heat degrades transmission fluid and can lead to component failure.